August 23, 2024 | Blogs and News

 The day your child is born is one of the most beautiful and terrifying of your life as a parent.
 When your tiny baby’s hand wraps around your one finger, it feels like the entire world is contained in that single moment.
 From their first breath, your most repeated wish is for your child to forever remain safe, happy and healthy.

-Post-surgery Juliette was moved to Children’s Hospital, where Yemenidjian who fell in love with what she called the “life-changing programs of the hospital,” decided to introduce her daughter to Music Therapy.
+Post-surgery Juliette was moved to Children’s Hospital, where Yemenidjian fell in love with what she called the “life-changing programs of the hospital,” decided to introduce her daughter to Music Therapy.

-Initially, Yemenidjian thought that the idea of Music Therapy was just a sweet gesture, but she said, “the first day the music therapist came into the room, it was such an experience, there was not a single moment during the session that I didn’t cry.”
+“the first day the Music Therapist came into the room, it was such an experience, there was not a single moment during the session that I didn’t cry.”

 They were happy tears, of course, a burst of emotion at the sight of her daughter feeling the special power of music firsthand, and it’s clear how this experience seemed to fill a very different hole in Yemenidjian’s heart as well.